agorelik2/workday-schedule-app/README.md

 ## Purpose

 ```
 The app allows to add important events to a daily planner.
-The purpose is to help employees
+The purpose of the app is to help employees
-manage their time more effectively.
+manage their time more effectively.The events are stored in local storage in the browser and the data is retained upon refreshing the browser page.
+Additionally, there is the ability to overwrite and edit entries in the daily planner.
+The planner is responsive to the current date and time and will show past hours as gray, current hour as green, and future hours as red.
+The Workday-Scheduler utilizes HTML, CSS, JavaScript, jQuery, and Moment.JS.
+I updated this app to incorporate real time functionality by utilizing set interval for date and time validation.

 ## Screenshot